-- 2) Why do some people have "influence" and others do not? - a) Is "charisma" important-what is it? - b) How do "titles", i.e., "Boss", "Club President", "Volunteer", fit into influence? - 3) What leadership characteristics may impede the success of a project or other endeavor.
+candidate? c) Practice giving a talk to the club board in support of the project!
+2) Why do some people have "influence" and others do not? a) Is "charisma" important-what is it? b) How do "titles", i.e., "Boss", "Club President", "Volunteer", fit into influence?
+3) What leadership characteristics may impede the success of a project or other endeavor.
 How can you avoid use of those characteristics?
 Should you?
-List on flip chart.
-Seeming elitist, pressing ahead without full support, seeming arrogant, failure to consult in advance, failure to go through the usual process of the organization such as the relevant committee, not considering all the details of a proposal, etc. Discuss each point and how to avoid these mistakes. - 4) See the Scenario about a troubled Rotary club, Insert ELS-1, Scenario 2.
-This scenario describes a troubled Rotary Club.
-Discuss what, if any, are the club's real problems and how leadership can help solve them.
-Break the class up into three parts (different from previous groups) and ask each group to come up with the problems and proposed solutions.
-Have a representative of each group report to the whole class.
+4) See the Scenario about a troubled Rotary club, Insert ELS-1, Scenario 2. a) What, if any, are the club's real problems? b) How can leadership help solve them? c) What leadership strategies do you suggest?
+5) Questions & Comments